Elucidating the hydrologically driven biogeochemical processes that control water quality within wetland environments

 Within wetlands, the movement of water and the biogeochemically catalyzed transformations of its constituents determine the mobility of nutrients and contaminants, greenhouse gas emissions into the atmosphere, carbon cycling and sequestration in subsurface environments, and water quality.
 In addition to carbon, iron and sulfur are also abundant elements often found in wetlands.
 Their redox cycling is driven largely by microbial activity, and they are a significant component of major and minor elemental cycling and energy flux.
 In addition to greatly affecting elemental cycling and transport, wetlands provide many critical ecosystem services.
 However, the explicit, hydrologically driven wetland biogeochemical functions that control carbon, nutrient, and contaminant cycling and water quality are still not well enough understood to be adequately modeled.

 The project’s long-term vision is to develop a mechanistic understanding of and ability to model the coupled hydrological, geochemical, and biological processes controlling water quality in these wetlands, as well as the implications of these processes for watersheds commonly found in humid U.S. regions.
-The project is supported by DOE’s Office of Biological and Environmental Research (BER) as part of BER’s Subsurface Biogeochemical Research (SBR) program.
-SBR’s goal is to advance fundamental understanding of coupled biogeochemical processes in complex subsurface environments to enable system-level environmental prediction and decision support.
+The project is supported by DOE’s Office of Biological and Environmental Research (BER) as part of BER’s Environmental System Science (ESS) program.
+ESS’s goal is to advance understanding of terrestrial ecosystems and watersheds, which include interdependent microbial, biogeochemical, ecological, hydrological, and physical processes across spatiotemporal scales.

 Key Knowledge Gaps